microsoft/cloudsqlworkshop/cloudsqlworkshop/05_Deploy_AzureSQLMI/readme.md

 ### Connect to the Azure SQL Managed Instance

+Connect to the Azure SQL Managed instance using a client and SQL tools.

 1. Deploy a *jumpbox* virtual machine in the same virtual network as the Azure SQL Managed Instance.
 A recommended method is to use this QuickStart guide at https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/connect-vm-instance-configure.
+Instructor led labs may use the VM deployed in Exercise 3.1.
 1. Use Remote Desktop to connect into the Virtual Machine.
+If you already have an RDP file downloaded for the virtual machine you can use that.
+Otherwise use the following steps:
+    1. Use Remote Desktop to connect into the Virtual Machine.
+    1. In the Azure Portal for your virtual machine select **Connect** from the left-hand menu.
+    1. Under Native RDP click on **Select**.
+    1. Scroll down to Download and open the RDP file and click on Download RDP file.
+    1. Select the RDP file to open it and click on **Connect**.
 1. Verify you can connect to the Azure SQL Managed Instance deployment.
-Open SQL Server Management Studio (SSMS) and connect to the Azure SQL Managed Instance using the hostname, admin account, and password you created during the deployment.
-Tip: In the top right hand search edit box type in **PresentOn** to increase fonts and make it easier to see.
+Open SQL Server Management Studio (SSMS) and connect to the Azure SQL Managed Instance using the hostname, admin account, and password you created during the deployment. **Tip:**  In the top right hand search edit box in SSMS, type in **PresentOn** to increase fonts and make it easier to see.

 ### View the deployment duration